Admissions

 #5 priority- all other applicants

-Students are selected for admission to ROCS on the basis of developmental maturity and readiness for the school’s program.
 In all cases, ROCS retains the right to determine, in its sole discretion, whether or not to select a student for admission or to re-enroll a student.
-The admissions committee has ultimate authority and sole discretion in the decisions whether or not to admit or re-enroll a student.
 Typically those decisions are based upon multiple criteria: academic readiness; maturity; affiliation with the school; diversity and gender balance; appropriateness of the match between the family and ROCS.
 Red Oak Community School welcomes students of any race, color, national or ethnic origin, religion, sexual orientation and gender identity/expression to all its rights, privileges, programs and activities.
 All persons are encouraged to apply.

 Admissions Process for New Families